 3. Cultivating your soil:

 Prepare your soil as much as possible.
-It’s really important that you spend the enough time to work on your soil.
+It’s really important that you spend enough time to work on your soil.
 Melting snow and rain can compact your soil easily.
 Saturated and compacted soil needs to be broken up.
 It’s also important that you loosen up your soil as much as possible.
 Plants grow best when there is air space between particles of soil, so work on your soil when it’s dry enough for tilling.
 This is another huge element of preparation that you must follow through on for success.

 4. Get your potting area ready: